billdonner/arco/arco.md

 #### Shared Ads Data Store
 - Ads from all sources are accumulated permenently in S3, All Ads Data is shared amongst all Adology users

-#### Ad-Level Intelligence (The Building Blocks of AI-Driven Insights)

-1. Ad metadata is captured first (e.g., raw text, CTA, platform, status, Image/Video URL).
-1. AI extracts structured attributes, generating:
-- Raw Ad Descriptions → Text-based analysis of ad messaging.
-- AI Labels & Scores → Categorical attributes applied by AI.
-1. Embeddings → AI-generated vector representations of ad visuals & text to power semantic search & similarity analysis.
-1. Ad-Level AI Data (per individual ad):
- - Raw Descriptions → AI-generated explanations of what the ad conveys.
-- Labels & Scores → AI-assigned attributes (e.g., "Product Demo," "Emotional Appeal: Inspiration").
-- Embeddings → AI-generated vectorized representations of text & images (used for similarity search).

-#### AI Summarization & Brand-Level Insights
-Once enough ad descriptions exist, they are aggregated into brand-wide insights.AI creates high-level descriptions summarizing key brand themes, messaging patterns, and performance insights.Insights remain up-to-date as new ads are processed.

-Brand-Level AI Data (aggregated from ad-level AI data):
-- Theme Clusters → Groups of ads that share common storytelling techniques.
-- Attribute Summaries (Features, Claims, Offers) → AI-generated analysis of how
-- Messaging Trends → AI-detected patterns in claims, benefits, and CTA effectiveness.

-#### Reports & Competitive Analysis
-Reports are generated by & displayed in modules like Inspire Recs & Trends, Market Intelligence/Brand Details.
-AI generated Reports are pre-generated at the end of the acquire process, based on Competitor & Follower Lists, for customer-facing insights (to reduce API costs).
-These reports synthesize AI-generated insights from both ad-level and brand-level data. (#’s 5 & 6 in this list) Includes competitive benchmarking, creative trends, and strategic recommendations.
-EXAMPLE: Generating Ad Recommendations in INSPIRE Software pulls the Ad & Brand Level AI data, for the Competitor & Follower listed Brands.
-Runs Ad Recommendation Prompt
-Saves Ad Recommendations, displays in INSPIRE REC module We update these when 2 of the following happen:
-User comes in and adds/removes a new follower/competitor brand We see a new ad come in from a follower/competitor brand Logic may be slightly more advanced: When 7 days have elapsed AND new ads have come in.

-Reports serve as snapshots of key insights that don’t need to be recalculated in real-time, ensuring cost efficiency.
-Reports are generated based on the competitor & followed brand lists.
-INSPIRE RECS/TRENDS, BRAND DETAILS/MARKET INTELLIGENCE Stored insights include:
-Ad Theme Comparisons (e.g., “Nike focuses on speed, while Adidas emphasizes lifestyle.”)
-Messaging Effectiveness Reports (e.g., “Top 3 CTAs in the running shoe market.”)
-Trend Tracking (e.g., “Limited-time offers are increasing in Meta ads.”)
-Since reports are prebuilt, they are only updated intermittently—not every time a user loads the app.

-### Optimizations

-#### Ad AI Data is Stored in Per-Ad Documents
-- Ad descriptions, labels, and embeddings are saved per ad.
-- Allows fast retrieval of ad-level insights.

-#### Brand AI Data is Stored Separately & Updated Incrementally
-- Brand-wide insights must be refreshed as new ads arrive—but only when necessary.
-- Prevents unnecessary recomputation.

-#### Reports & Dashboards are Cached
-- Pre-built reports reduce OpenAI API calls.
+## AI Summarization & Brand-Level Insights

+Once enough ad descriptions exist, they are aggregated into brand-wide insights.
+AI generates high-level summaries of key brand themes, messaging patterns, and performance insights, ensuring they remain up-to-date as new ads are processed.

+### **Brand-Level AI Data (Aggregated from Ad-Level AI Data)**
+- **Theme Clusters** → Groups of ads that share common storytelling techniques.
+- **Attribute Summaries** → AI-generated analysis of features, claims, and offers.
+- **Messaging Trends** → AI-detected patterns in claims, benefits, and CTA effectiveness.

+---

+## Reports & Competitive Analysis

+Reports are generated and displayed in modules such as **Inspire Recs & Trends** and **Market Intelligence/Brand Details**.
+These reports synthesize AI-generated insights from both ad-level and brand-level data to provide customer-facing insights while reducing API costs.

+### **Report Generation Process**
+1. AI pre-generates reports at the end of the acquisition process based on competitor & follower lists.
+2. Reports include competitive benchmarking, creative trends, and strategic recommendations.
+3. **Example: Generating Ad Recommendations in INSPIRE**
+   - System pulls AI-generated ad & brand-level data for competitor & follower brands.
+   - Runs an Ad Recommendation prompt.
+   - Saves and displays recommendations in the **INSPIRE REC** module.

+Reports update when **two** of the following occur:
+- A user adds/removes a follower or competitor brand.
+- A new ad arrives from a followed or competitor brand.
+- Additional logic: If **7 days have elapsed AND** new ads have been received.

+### **Stored Insights**
+Reports act as snapshots of key insights, optimizing cost efficiency by avoiding real-time recalculations.
+They include:
+- **Ad Theme Comparisons** (e.g., *"Nike focuses on speed, while Adidas emphasizes lifestyle."*)
+- **Messaging Effectiveness Reports** (e.g., *"Top 3 CTAs in the running shoe market."*)
+- **Trend Tracking** (e.g., *"Limited-time offers are increasing in Meta ads."*)

+---

+## Brand Pipeline Optimizations

+### **Efficient Data Storage**
+- **Per-Ad Storage** → Ad descriptions, labels, and embeddings are saved per ad for fast retrieval.
+- **Incremental Brand-Level Updates** → Brand-wide insights update only when necessary, reducing redundant computation.

+### **Caching & Performance Enhancements**
+- **Pre-built Reports & Dashboards** →
+  - Reduces OpenAI API calls and improves performance.
   - Dashboard analytics are stored separately for fast loading times.
-- Reports driven by which Brands are on Competitor & Follower List
+  - Reports are driven by the **Competitor & Follower List**.

-#### Brandspaces Dictate Intelligence Scope
+### **Brandspaces Define Intelligence Scope**
-- Brandspaces are stored at an organizational level
-- An organizations totality of Brandspaces determine which brands & competitors get tracked.
+- **Brandspaces are managed at an organizational level** → Determines which brands & competitors are tracked.
-- Ensures the app remains focused on the user’s needs.
+- **Organizational Brandspaces** → Ensure intelligence remains focused on the user’s needs.

 ## Operating Environment